-In order for it to be considered that you have "duly performed" the work of the class you must attend at least 80 % of each of the practicals and tutorials, and obtain a class record of at least 40 %.
+In order for it to be considered that you have "duly performed" the work of the class you must attend at least 80 % of each of the practicals, tutorials and assignment hand-ins, and obtain a class record of at least 40 %.
 This applies separately to each semester.